nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubectl-images](https://github.com/chenjiandongx/kubectl-images) Show container images used in the cluster.
 Kubectl-images is a kubectl plugin that shows the container images used in the cluster.
 It first calls kubectl get pods to retrieve pods details and filters out the container image information of each pod then prints out the final result in a table view.
 * [Access Pod Online using Podtnl](https://github.com/narendranathreddythota/podtnl) A Powerful CLI that makes your pod available to online without exposing a k8 service.
 * [kiosk: Multi-Tenancy Extension For Kubernetes - Secure Cluster Sharing & Self-Service Namespace Provisioning 🌟](https://github.com/kiosk-sh/kiosk?utm_sq=gf3f25b1tk#why-kiosk) Kubernetes is designed as a single-tenant platform, which makes it hard for cluster admins to host multiple tenants in a single cluster. **Kiosk extends Kubernetes for multi-tenancy.
 The core idea is to use Kubernetes namespaces as isolated workspaces.**
+* [asdf-kubectl](https://github.com/Banno/asdf-kubectl) kubectl plugin for [asdf version manager](https://asdf-vm.com/). asdf-vm is a CLI tool that can manage multiple language runtime versions on a per-project basis.
+It is like gvm, nvm, rbenv & pyenv (and more) all in one!
+Simply install your language’s plugin!

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/redhatspain/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)